eputnam77/MarkReview/docs/troubleshooting.md

 # Troubleshooting

+When issues arise, a quick check of the essentials will get you back on track.

-## Script not loading
+## Script Not Loading

-Ensure the package is installed and included in your build output.
-Restart your dev server after installing.
+* Confirm the package is installed and included in your build process.
+* After installation, restart your development server to apply changes.

-## Styles not applied
+## Styles Not Applied

-If styles are missing, make sure your theme imports `styles.css` from the package.
-Custom setups may need to include the CSS manually.
+* If you’re missing visual styling, verify that your theme imports `styles.css` from the MarkReview package.
+* For custom setups, you may need to import the CSS manually.

-## Edits not persisted
+## Edits Not Persisted

-When editing Markdown you may still see CriticMarkup tags after accepting or rejecting changes.
-Run `persistMarks()` on the file before committing.
-Text entered in a ProseMirror editor is persisted automatically.
+* Still seeing CriticMarkup tags in Markdown after accepting or rejecting changes?
+  Run `persistMarks()` on your file before committing.
+* All edits in a ProseMirror editor are saved automatically.

-## Installation errors
+## Installation Errors

+* If installation fails, make sure you’re working in the repository root.
-If the package fails to install, double-check that you're running the command inside the repository root and that your package manager is up to date.
+* Double-check that your package manager is up to date before retrying.